linnil1/QuantEval/README.md

 ```

 ### Run QuantEval Main Program
-In brief, TPM/counts will be calculated based on each components, compared to normal method that show tpm/counts for each transcript individually.
+In brief, TPM/counts will be calculated based on each components, instead of normal method that show tpm/counts for each transcript individually.

 Three files are needed before running QuantEval
 * Abundance files(Of course)